Yandex Cloud

 Note

-Some apps designed to work with Amazon S3 do not allow you to specify the region; this is why Object Storage may also accept the
+Some apps designed to work with Amazon S3 do not allow you to specify the region; this is why Object Storage also accepts the value of the primary AWS region — the first row in the region table.

-Below is an example from a simple program that illustrates the differences in Yandex Object Storage settings.
+Below is an example of a simple program that illustrates the differences in settings for Yandex Object Storage.

 cmake_minimum_required(VERSION 3.8)